geoffrey-brier/dbal-docs/book/connection.rst

 advantage that placeholders can be re-used and only need to be bound once.

 .. code-block:: php
+    :linenos:

+    <?php

+    $query = 'SELECT firstname, lastname '.
+             'FROM user '.
-    $query = 'SELECT firstname, lastname FROM user WHERE civility = :civility AND enabled = :enabled';
+              'WHERE civility = :civility AND enabled = :enabled';

     $statement = $connection->prepare($query);
     $statement->bindValue('civility', 'm');